Wednesday, January 22, 2025

 This can almost be treat like an SEO version of a SWOT analysis, you need to be objective in assessing your travel brands strengths, weaknesses, opportunities, and threats around your various SEO elements.

 However, a lot of smaller travel businesses may not be as easy to discover (due to lower marketing budgets), so how do you go about identifying competitors of a similar size?
-There are a number of methods you can use, but primarily I use the following models:
+There are some methods you can use, but primarily I use the following models:

 SWOT analysis for travel businesses